matteosaponati/predictive_neuron/README.md

-## predictive learning in single neurons
+## a predictive learning rule in single neurons

 **summary**